 Robin McGauley

-Robin fabricates small sculptures and jewellery in silver that symbolize the preciousness of life.
+Robin fabricates small sculptures in silver that symbolize the preciousness of life.
 At the heart of her work is an interest in the wholesome qualities of smallness.
 In her practice, Robin uses the miniature scale as a metaphor for the inner life and the space where intimate connection is cultivated and known.
 She is inspired by memories of tender moments in life to create pieces that evoke delight and spark the imagination.

 Robin studied silversmithing at Nova Scotia College of Art and Design, Vancouver Community College and Haliburton School of Art and Design.
 Her academic background includes a Bachelor of Arts from Queen’s University, a Master of Divinity from Vancouver School of Theology and a post-graduate certificate in Expressive Arts from Haliburton School of Art and Design.